chadmetcalf/omaha_bot/README.md

 Basic Folding and Calling OmahaBot for theaigames.com Omaha competitions ready for some brains.

-To scan the STDOUT:
+To scan the STDOUT run the executable from the command line:

-    ./OmahaBot
+    ./OmahaBot.rb